testfairy/docs/docs/051_Platforms/71_Neptune_Software.md

 In order to add the TestFairy plugin to a Neptune project, you need to do the following procedure.

 ## Enable the TestFairy plugin
-Add the following to the config.xml file.
-In *Neptune Application Management* this is available under `Header` section.
+Add the following to the config.xml file in the Neptune Cockpit under Run/Mobile Client/Device.
 ```
 <plugin name="com.testfairy.cordova-plugin" source="npm"/>
 ```

 ## Initialize the TestFairy SDK:

-Add the following code to your `init` script:
+Add the following code to your `init` script the App Designer:

 ```
 document.addEventListener("deviceready", function() {